 I am not dainty.
 By any means.
 Just ask Peter, he will be the first to tell you that when he hears a loud bang in a store he always assumes it’s me.
 And it probably is.
-But, while in Japan I still wanted to participate in a very graceful Japanese Tea Ceremony where they serve traditional Matcha tea, a fine powdered green tea.
+But, while in Japan I still wanted to do one of the top things to do in Tokyo, participate in a very graceful Japanese Tea Ceremony where they serve traditional Matcha tea, a fine powdered green tea.
 I will make a sincere effort to not drop anything.

 Once we arrived to Happo-en, we headed to the main lobby, a place mostly dedicated to weddings.
 And that’s when the apprehension set in.
 I really wanted to participate in a traditional Japanese Tea Ceremony held in an enchanting Tokyo garden and this looked like a hotel lobby.
 A very nice hotel lobby, but still a lobby.